introduction

 Chegg is a popular SaaS-based provider of homework help & exam prep for US college students.

-The interstitial page is the primary conversion point in Chegg’s lower funnel.
-Due to it’s financial impacts, this surface had become highly optimized over time through experimentation via A/B testing.
-Positive impacts to CVR became stagnant or minimal.
+The plans interstitial page is the primary conversion step in Chegg’s lower funnel.
+Due to it’s financial impacts, this surface had been optimized through heavy experimentation, leading to stagnating growth from conservative changes.

 7% Increase in CVR ($10M/YoY)